gbdev/pandocs/src/Tile_Data.md

 taking 16 bytes, this area defines data for 384 tiles.
 In CGB Mode, this is doubled (768 tiles) because of the two VRAM banks.

-Each tile has 8x8 pixels and has a color depth of 4 colors/gray shades.
-Tiles can be displayed as part of the Background/Window maps, and/or as OBJ tiles (foreground sprites).
-Note that OBJs don't use color 0 - it's transparent instead.
+Each tile (or character) has 8x8 pixels and has a color depth of 2 bits per pixel, allowing each pixel to use one of 4 colors or gray shades.
+Tiles can be displayed as part of the Background/Window maps, and/or as objects (movable sprites).
+Color 0 has a special meaning in objects - it's transparent, allowing the background or other objects behind it to show through.

 There are three "blocks" of 128 tiles each: